 The Beths play Brighton at Concorde 2 on Tuesday 5th April 2022!

 Get tickets with no booking fee above or from:

 Resident Music (01273 606312)

-This show has been rescheduled from April 2021, original tickets still valid.
-The band say “It’s been a rough year and as much as we dream every night about being over there hopping from city to city playing music, it doesn’t seem like we’ll be there yet in March/April.
+This show has been rescheduled from April & November 2021, original tickets still valid.
+The band say “It’s been a rough year and as much as we dream every night about being over there hopping from city to city playing music, it doesn’t seem like we’ll be there yet in November.
 We miss overseas touring deeply and painfully, and having these shows on the horizon means a lot to us.
 We can’t wait to be back on the highway on the other side of the globe <3 ”